criteo-cookbooks/nexus3/README.md

 - `api_user` - Nexus 3 API user name (default: 'admin').
 - `api_password` - Nexus 3 API password (default: 'admin123').

+## nexus3_admin

+This resource consists for now of a single action used to change the default admin password.
+Since no other method is available to create users for now, it is advised to not use it to change any password other than admin's.

+You are advised to change the `api_password` attribute in your recipe once this has run.

+### Actions
+- `:run` - Updates the admin password.

+### Properties
+- `username` - Username to change password for.
+Defaults to 'admin' which is just as well.
+- `new_password` - New password to set.
+- `api_url` - Nexus 3 API endpoint (default: node['nexus3']['api']['endpoint']).
+- `api_user` - Nexus 3 API user name (default: 'admin').
+- `api_password` - Nexus 3 API password (default: 'admin123').

 ## ChefSpec Matchers

 The nexus3 cookbook includes custom [ChefSpec](https://github.com/sethvargo/chefspec) matchers you can use to test